x0bd/xoboid/src/content/posts/01-generative-agents.md

 ---
-title: "Let's Talk About Generative Agents In Video Games"
+title: "Generative Agents In Video Games"
 publishedAt: 2023-09-01
-description: "Mom!
-But the NPC was kind to me, why kill it"
+description: "But Mom! the NPC was kind to us, why kill it"
 slug: "generative-agents"
 isPublish: true
 ---

 ## Games with intelligent NPCs and waifus are coming sooner than expected because of this paper:

-> Generative Agents A Simulacra of Human Behaviour
+> Generative Agents A Simulacra of Human Behavior

 ### And it has recently been open-sourced